 I changed to a prime wide angle lens and capture the scene again.
 Still in bulb mode, adjust camera exposure to F/13, ISO200 and expose it for 38 seconds.
 However i did like the walls on the side of my frame.
 Hence i decided to use 70-200 for more shots.

 Making correction during the process

 Now am pretty sure the lightning is going to keep occurring at that particular area after observing how frequent the lightning strike.
-I re-adjust my composition a little more and shot a few frames landscape mode, realise i was missing out the lightning high up.
+I re-adjust my composition a little more and shot a few frames landscape mode, realize i was missing out the lightning high up.
 I turn my camera to portrait/vertical to have more space on top.
-Over a short period the strikes of lightning start to slow down.
+Over a short period, the strikes of lightning start to slow down.
 I don’t want to expose my shutter for a long time.
 Hence i set my next exposure to F/8, ISO 320 and expose it for 35 seconds.
-Below are the most amazing result i got after my composition correction!
+Below pictures are the most amazing results i got after my composition correction!

 29 seconds exposure